 meaningful tribute to those who perished in the Rwandan genocide of 1994.
 You

 will have an opportunity to hear survivors’ stories and learn how the country is

 reconciling its turbulent past with its bright future through unity and peace.

 Watch as National Geographic Emerging Explorers Paula Kahumbu and T.H.
 Culhane demonstrate technologies that are solving problems and

 bringing hope to the developing world.

 View Lodge (B, L, D daily)

 Fly to Tel Aviv and continue overland to Jerusalem, a holy city revered by many faiths.
 Join National Geographic Emerging Explorer Aziz Abu Sarah for a United Nations-commended tour of Jerusalem that combines insights into the Jewish, Muslim, and Christian perspectives of the city.
 Discuss creative approaches that are helping to bridge long-standing cultural conflicts.
-Rebecca Blumenstein, deputy editor in chief of The Wall Street Journal, also joins us to discuss Israel’s emergence as a world leader in conceiving and producing technology.
+Yaroslav Trofimov, columnist and senior correspondent at The Wall Street Journal, also joins us to discuss Israel’s emergence as a world leader in conceiving and producing technology.
 Explore the forces that are driving innovation and the efforts that are underway to tap new parts of Israel's population to contribute.